step-/find-n-run/usr/share/doc/findnrun/plugin-dev.md

 **Icon References**

-Simply put, an _icon reference_ is a icon file path that is formatted in a way and located in a place where gtkdialog knows how to use it.
+Simply put, an _icon reference_ is an icon file path that is formatted in a way and located in a place where gtkdialog knows how to use it.
 Gtkdialog follows freedesktop.org's rules for enumerating icons.
 Icon files must be placed in specific directories, the details